Weight Loss

 • Cost

-Once all of these elements have been taken into consideration, the practitioner will determine which medication (if any) may be the right treatment option for you.
+Once all of these elements have been taken into consideration, the practitioner will determine which medical treatment (if any) may be the right option for you.

 Want to have a practitioner assess you to see whether weight loss medications could be right for you?
 Just complete an online assessment, and one of our practitioners will be happy to help you find weight management treatments that may work for you.